lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 ### Create and develop the plugin project

-There are some plugin examples in the plugins directory of the Kuiper project source code.
+There are some plugin examples in the *extensions* directory of the Kuiper project source code.
 The user customized plugin can also be developed in the Kuiper project.
 However, users usually need to create the new project outside of the Kuiper project to develop customized plugins, to manage code more conveniently.
 It's recommended to use Go module to develop plugin projects, the typical structure of project is listed as following.

 ```
 plugin_project